 Many of the released documents are email exchanges detailing the review and amendment of the Adjudicator’s Field Manual’s (AFM) counsel related provisions.
 The records reveal that attempts to amend the AFM have started and stalled on numerous occasions over the past six years.
 The records also suggest that recent advocacy efforts by the American Immigration Council and the American Immigration Lawyers Association prompted the prioritization of amending the AFM.
 In addition, among other records of note are directives from 2010 and 2011 regarding the policy of allowing attorneys to sit next to their clients and USCIS headquarter’s concern that this policy is not being followed and email correspondence regarding one field office’s now-superseded policy that beneficiaries do not have the right to counsel.

 On May 31, 2012, USCIS filed a motion to dismiss and for summary judgment, arguing that (1) it conducted an adequate search for responsive records, and (2) it properly withheld and redacted records under the FOIA exemptions.
 The LAC contested both of these assertions in its opposition.
 On November 27, 2012, the court issued an opinion in which it agreed in large part with the LAC.
 The court found that “[t]he affidavit meant to demonstrate the adequacy of USCIS’s search for responsive records discloses almost nothing about the search itself.”
 Further, USCIS’s attempted justification for withholding two-thirds of the contested records “oscillates between sloppy and misleading.”
 The court concluded that “USCIS must do better.”
 It ordered the government to turn over the improperly withheld records and submit a new affidavit to demonstrate the adequacy of its search for records.
 USCIS released the records on January 31, 2013.

 In March 2013, AIC and USCIS settled the lawsuit.
-Under the settlement, USCIS will conduct additional searches for records, including a search for training materials it developed to implement the 2012 changes to the Adjudicator’s Field Manual sections, “Representation and Appearances” and “Interview Techniques.”
-USCIS will release these documents over the next few months.
+Pursuant to the settlement, USCIS conducted additional searches for records, including training materials it developed to implement the 2012 changes to the Adjudicator’s Field Manual sections, “Representation and Appearances” and “Interview Techniques.”
+USCIS released additional responsive documents in the spring and winter of 2013.